Loading...

 The only sound was our breathing and the steady onward movement on loose rocks as we continued our journey into the darkness.
 It was 4:21 in the morning and I was on my way to the top of the most iconic mountain in Europe and perhaps of the world.

-at the top, the hardest was yet to come, the descent.
+When daylight came, I looked down at what we had already climbed.
+I am dangling from a steep wall!
+Madness!
+Once at the top, the hardest was yet to come, the descent.
 A single misstep would mean a fall of 1200 m to the glacier below.
 Not for a single moment did I underestimate the risks.
 I was terrified.
 The angular summit or steep rock that rises like a balcony above Zermatt, has a fatal allure.

 I was all too aware that the Matterhorn had already claimed more than 500 lives since its first ascent.
 It was only when I left the last rock in rappel, that I realized it was done.
 It was a huge relief to know that I was finally safe.
 I embraced the rocks one last time and burst into tears.